Dom-Q/My_Projects/README.md

 # My_Projects
 Personal Projects :
 -------------------

+-> Air Traffic Graph
+  - Graph Data Structure that contains data on all of the world's airports, airlines, and flight routes.
+The program can return any of the data based on user input and also can draw any airport or flight route on the map projection provided.
+All data was gathered from OpenFlight.

 -> Song Recommendation and Playlist Generator
   - Creates a playlist on the user's account and uses a simple decision tree to fill the playlist with songs that the user may like based on their listening data.
 Data is gathered from the Spotify API.